jinkwon14/MLND-StudentIntervention/README.md

 ### View full report

-Full report can be viewed by either clicking this [LINK](https://github.com/kwonjh90/MLND-StudentIntervention/blob/master/student_intervention.ipynb) or clicking on the customer_segments.ipynb file from the committed files list.
+Full report can be viewed by either clicking this [LINK](https://github.com/kwonjh90/MLND-StudentIntervention/blob/master/student_intervention.ipynb) or clicking on the student_intervention.ipynb file from the committed files list.
 Please understand that due to the size of data base, loading the report may take a couple of minutes.
 Thank you for your interest.

 ### Install